Mary Goudie, Baroness Goudie: Global activism

-Goudie is an advisor to the Georgetown Institute for Women, Peace and Security, which examines and highlights the roles and experiences of women in peace and security worldwide through cutting edge research, timely global convenings, and strategic partnerships.
+Goudie is an advisor to the Georgetown Institute for Women, Peace and Security, which examines and highlights the roles and experiences of women in peace and security worldwide through cutting-edge research, timely global convenings, and strategic partnerships.

 She is a founding member of the 30% Club and serves on the steering committee, an organisation promoting the inclusion of more women on UK corporate boards.

 Goudie is a blogger for The Huffington Post.
 In July 2013, she wrote "Slavery is a $32bn industry so why aren't we following the money trail?" for The Guardian.

 In 2011, Goudie contributed to the book What Next for Labour?
 Ideas for a New Generation.
 Her chapter, titled "Can We End Poverty Globally?
 Asking the Hard Questions", outlines how women are central to aid reform, considering where to invest aid, selecting the right partners and defining programmatic goals.

-Parliamentary expenses inquiry
+Parliamentary rules controversies

+Expenses 2009

 On 25 October 2009 Scotland on Sunday suggested that while the Goudies lived in London, she listed her main residence as a flat in Glasgow when claiming House of Lords expenses.
 This had resulted in her claiming £230,000 of subsistence allowances intended as payments for those outside the capital, who need help to meet the cost of accommodation in London.

 After an investigation ending in December 2010, the Clerk of the Parliaments said that he had doubts about the designation of the Glasgow flat as a main residence, when Goudie had a residence in Belgravia.
 However, no further action was to be taken; she had apologised in writing and repaid £5,130.50 relating to a period when she was sick and unable to travel.
 In total, Goudie had claimed about £168,000 in overnight expenses and £82,000 for travel to and from the Glasgow property over a nine-year period.
 Goudie sold the Glasgow flat in 2010.

+Code of conduct 2022

+On 16 December 2022 the House of Lords Conduct Committee recommended that she be suspended from the House of Lords for six months after it was found that she breached the Code of Conduct by agreeing to provide parliamentary advice in return for payment and also for breaching the rules on the use of the House's facilities.
+Goudie was removed from the Labour Party whip becoming non-affiliated.
+Her suspension from the Lords began on 11 January 2023.
+Goudie returned to both Parliament and the Labour whip in July 2023.